vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 ### Compile-time ECS

-Every feature offered by ECST requires the instantiation of a **context** template class *(whose role is managing the entire pattern)* which provides the user with a high-level interface to interact with entities, components and systems.
+Every feature offered by ECST requires the instantiation of a **context** template class *(whose role is the management of the entire pattern)* which provides the user with a high-level interface to interact with entities, components and systems.
 The context object requires **prior knowledge** of all **component types** and **system types** at compile-time.
 Additionally, options regarding multithreading support, system scheduling and entity limits can be specified before the instantiation of a context.

 Due to these factors, ECST is **not a data-driven** Entity-Component-System library.
 If the target application domain requires dynamic run-time composition and flexibility, it is sensible *(and recommended)* to use ECST with an additional data-driven ECS library[^runtime_features].